-A four-lane road, dubbed The Way of American Genius, stitches together historic Missouri communities that gave us great innovators and innovations.
+Route 36, dubbed The Way of American Genius, stitches together historic Missouri communities that have given us great innovators and innovations

 Walt Disney, Mark Twain, J.C.
 Penney.
 Name-dropping comes naturally when planning a road trip across northern Missouri, an incubator of creativity that has gifted our country with a few pretty influential people, small-town folks who made a big impact on American life.
-It doesn’t take a genius to realize the collection of towns along Highway 36 – a straight line stretching between Hannibal on the Mississippi River and St. Joseph on the Missouri – is custom-made for themed itineraries.
+It doesn’t take a genius to realize the collection of towns along Route 36 – a straight line stretching between Hannibal on the Mississippi River and St. Joseph on the Missouri also known as the “The Way of American Genius” – is custom-made for themed itineraries.
 Museums, historical sites, fun shopping in charming downtowns – it’s all there.

-Everyone knows the phrase “greatest invention since sliced bread,” but few know the Chillicothe the Backing Company in 1928 was the first to use the bread-slicing machine, an innovation against which all innovations since have been compared.
+Everyone knows the phrase “greatest invention since sliced bread,” but few know the Chillicothe Baking Company in 1928 was the first to use the bread-slicing machine, an innovation against which all innovations since have been compared.
 A series of beautiful downtown murals depicting town history includes one that recognizes Chillicothe as the “Home of Sliced Bread.”
-(The sliver was invented by an Iowan, Otto Rohwedder.)
+(The sliver was invented by an Iowan, Otto Rohwedder).